Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 III.
 Notes (important!)

+-While his arm is injured (quest related), any pips in single weapon style will not be applied to Breagar.
+This is due to technical reasons, but ingame it could be explained by Breagar struggling with fighting with only one arm.

+- For v9.0.0 and later, the mod is compatible but independent on the Worldmap Mod, i.e. the Breagar Mod will work with the Worldmap Mod independent on whether it is  installed before or after, but the Worldmap Mod is not needed to see the new area added by Breagar on the games' worldmaps.

 -Version 9 does not offer the alternate portrait any more, due to Copyright reasons.

 -Version 8 comes with a changed install routine.
 Deinstall previous versions and delete old mod folders before extracting the version 8 into your game folder.